yingding/angular2Tutorial/README.md

 ### Attribute Directive

-<p> An attribute directive only changes the behavior
-or appearance of an element.
-An attribute element modifies an existing element.</p>
+An attribute directive only changes the behavior or appearance of an element.
+An attribute element modifies an existing element.

 For example: <pre><code>&lt;div [ngStyle]="{'background-color': element.color}"&gt;&lt;/div&gt;</code></pre>

 ### Structural Directive

-<p>A structural directive shows or hides an element.
-A structural directive changes the Document Object Model (DOM) by adding
-or removing an element entirely.</p>
+A structural directive shows or hides an element.
+A structural directive changes the Document Object Model (DOM) by adding or removing an element entirely.

 For example: <pre><code>&lt;div *ngIf="isAvailabe"&gt;{{element.title}} is available!&lt;/div&gt;</code></pre>